 The four AHPI presses publish in distinctive and complementary areas within art history.
-Each press acquires books independently and manages those books through development, peer review, and formal acceptance.
-We share an image and permissions manager who helps authors obtain rights for both print and digital publication, and we collaborate in the editorial and production process and in marketing AHPI books.
+Each press acquires books independently and manages those books through development, peer review, and production.
+We collaborate around rights and permissions issues and ebook formats, and in marketing AHPI books.

 University of Washington Press